 If you spend enough time outdoors you may see foaming that happens on a windswept lake or a fast-flowing stream and more at different times of the year.

 During Autumn when leaves and weeds fall from the trees around a stream and the temperature gets warmer decaying whatever is in the water.
-Or in the spring when organic material is releasing nutrients from old material that is decaying.
+Or in the spring when organic material is releasing nutrients from decaying old material.
 On the flip side, Foam can also be a sign of nutrient loading robbing the water of oxygen or industrial pollutants that have contaminated the water.

 Nutrients that are found as a result of wastewater plants can be added too fast to a stream and the result would be an Algae bloom that would use up then deplete the oxygen in the receiving stream killing aquatic organisms and fish who all share the same ecosystem.